The Emerging Trends of Multi-Label Learning: Deep Learning for Multi-label Learning

-The above attempts of deep learning only focus on the challenges of label space in MLC problem.
-In real-world MLC applications, there are also some challenges in the feature space, e.g., some features may be vanished or augmented, the distribution may change.
-How to employ deep learning techniques to simultaneously address the challenges in label and feature spaces of MLC problems deserves future research.
+\textbf{Remark.} MLC problem is challenging due to the high complexity of labels. \cite{Saini2021WWW}, \cite{DBLP:conf/cvpr/DurandMM19}, \cite{DBLP:conf/eccv/ChuYW18}, and \cite{Wang2020} are representative deep works for beginners to address extreme MLC, partial MLC, weakly-supervised MLC, and MLC with unseen labels, respectively.
+The above attempts only focus on challenges of label space in MLC problem.
+However, in real-world MLC problems, there are some challenges in feature space, e.g., some features may be vanished or augmented, the distribution may change.
+How to simultaneously address challenges in label and feature spaces is more challenging and can be regarded as future research of challenging MLC problem.